fablabbcn/smartcitizen-kit-10/sck-commands.md

 ### Special SCK commands

-This commands are commands to talk talk to the SCK configuration interface and they are independent of the RN-XV WiFly Module.
+This commands are commands to talk talk to the SCK configuration interface.

 * `###`							Wake up the module and enter SCK commands mode
 * `get time update\r`          Retrieve the sensor update interval